alexeipancratov/green-energy-tracker/README.md

 * Ownership cannot be changed.
 Clients need to negotiate directly with the Green Energy Source.

-* Are there restrictions by roles/users?

-* Are there any date/time restrictions?

-* Limitations by rules? (ex.: only 100 credits by user) Only

-* Calculated restrictions?
-Design patterns (limit the amount of money that could be compensated)

-* Financial and time constraints?

-​

 # Exceptions (normal flow and special cases)